izirku/rust-confu/README.md

 APP_TELEMETRY/--app_telemetry=yes  (required)
 ```

-if a require argument was omitted, a `panic` will occur:
+if a required argument was omitted, a `panic` will occur:

 ```bash
 $ cargo run --quiet